 Horizontal topics:

 Enlargement.
 The activities help the candidate countries to better integrate with EU member states in field of sustainable tourism policies and related regulatory frameworks and activities related to knowledge management and skills in the field.
+The knowledge, best practices and experiences will be shared at the TSG4 meetings and other EUSAIR thematic events.
+EUSAIR activities and projects should also address the enlargement chapters: 19 related to Social Policy and employment, 20 to enterprise and industrial policy, 25 to science and research, 26 to education and culture, 22 to regional policy and structural instruments, 23 to fundamental rights.

 Capacity building.
-The envisaged activities comprise among others capacity building with a strong focus on knowledge and skills needed for the future of the tourism sector, including e.g. renewing tourism education with new skills profiles in vocational education and training policy and curricula.
+The envisaged activities comprise among others capacity building with a strong focus on knowledge and skills needed for the future of the tourism sector, including e.g. re-skilling, up-skilling and renewing tourism education with new skills profiles in vocational education and training policy and curricula.
 The activities facilitate also learning in tourism SMEs through providing user-friendly access points for tourism SMEs on self-learning resources and through providing online spaces where tourism SMEs can connect with each other to share learning.
 Only proper addressing of this issue can give proper answers to the challenges of the modern society (transition to sustainable economy and society, de-population of aging society, brain drain, economic migration, digitalisation, green and blue transformation, inclusion of youth).

 Innovation and research.
 The digital and green transition of the tourism industry and related skills development has a strong focus on innovation in the field.
 The activities focus on putting new solutions into practice, also in close cooperation with CCIs, and enable tourism players to learn about them.
+Activities will contribute to the development of data-driven destination management models and mechanisms as well as to innovative tourism services using advanced technologies and digitised cultural heritage.

 Cross-cutting topics:

 Circular economy.
 Sustainable tourism is an important element of the transition to a circular economy.
-The envisaged activities include, among others, sharing of knowledge on best practices and experiences with green transition of tourism stakeholders and SMEs, including circular economy approaches in tourism.
+The envisaged activities include, among others, sharing of knowledge on best practices and experiences with green transition of tourism stakeholders and SMEs, including new skills necessary for circular economy approaches in tourism.

 Green rural development.
-Activities under this Topic will also address sustainable tourism in rural areas and thus contribute to green rural development.
+Activities under this Topic will also address sustainable tourism in rural areas and thus contribute to green rural development, such as are: sustainable and smart tourism management in rural destinations, promotion of knowledge and skills necessary for stakeholders in rural tourism areas.

 Digitalisation.
 The digital transition of the tourism sector is addressed through activities promoting digitalisation in tourism, and the need to strengthen digital skills of players in the tourism sector.
+Activities will help to raise awareness on the need to develop digital skills as well as promote the future digital skills needed by tourism, cultural and creative sectors.

 Action 4.2.1 – Sustainable and smart tourism management and services